 Understanding Spousal Maintenance

 Spousal maintenance, or support, helps a spouse who cannot meet basic living needs after divorce.
-Eligibility depends on factors such as the length of the marriage, financial resources, and earning ability of each spouse.
+Eligibility depends on factors such as the length of the marriage, financial resources, and each spouse’s earning ability.
 Courts in Texas may award spousal maintenance under certain conditions, but judges usually reserve it for cases where self-sufficiency is challenging.

 Child Support Basics